Physical Therapy Weekend Lab Courses

 Course Instructor Bio:

-Mark Shepherd: Mark H. Shepherd, PT, DPT, DSc, is an Associate Professor at Bellin College’s Department of Physical Therapy where he is the Program Director of the OMPT Fellowship Program and lead faculty for the Doctor of Physical Therapy (DPT) program’s lifestyle medicine and pain sciences courses.
+Mark Shepherd Mark H. Shepherd, PT, DPT, DSc, is an Associate Professor at Bellin College’s Department of Physical Therapy where he is the Program Director of the OMPT Fellowship Program and lead faculty for the Doctor of Physical Therapy (DPT) program’s lifestyle medicine and pain sciences courses.
 Dr. Shepherd is both board certified in orthopaedics (OCS) and is fellowship trained in orthopaedic manual physical therapy (FAAOMPT).
 He continues to practice in clinical care in the state of Maryland through Johns Hopkins Health System.

 REGISTER: Advanced Lower Quarter Techniques